您当前的位置:

 • Mechanisms of electroacupuncture at Foot Shaoyang meridian acupoints on inflammatory response in postmenopausal osteoporosis rats based on the PI3K/AKT signaling pathway

-• The latest research has found that electroacupuncture at the Zushaoyang meridian can alleviate inflammatory reactions and bone loss in postmenopausal osteoporotic rats, which may be related to the activation of the PI3K/AKT pathway.
+• The latest research has found that electroacupuncture at the Zushaoyang meridian effectively reduces the inflammatory response and bone loss in postmenopausal osteoporotic rats by activating the PI3K/AKT signaling pathway.

 • DOI:10.13702/j.1000-0607.20241245